Judith: Myasthenia Gravis

 The disease was out of control so my son had me move in with him, and I started seeing a specialist at University of Maryland.
 I started a treatment that involved total immunosuppression.
 In the 3 years I’ve been in treatment, I’ve received IVIG infusions over 2 days monthly.
 That required having a port implanted for the infusions.
 Because of the immunosuppressants, the port became infected and had to be replaced twice…the last time was life threatening causing sepsis.
 I spent a week on the ventilator in Shock Trauma then another month in hospital recovering from it.

-Last year I was hospitalized for pneumonia 3 times: a jaw abcess, a GI bleed, flu with intractable vomiting and sepsis.
+Last year I went to the hospital for pneumonia 3 times.
+I also had a jaw abscess, a GI bleed, flu with intractable vomiting, and sepsis.
 When I collapsed on Christmas Eve last year with sepsis, my doctor decided he would no longer treat me for pain because he was fearful that I would have respiratory arrest.
 That sent my son and me scrambling to find pain management.

 The pain specialist at UofMD actually told me to move to DC because medical cannabis is legal there and she felt it would be safest for me.
 I found a doctor here and started Marinol for pain and nausea as well as CBD oil and herbal salves for the muscle spasm.